Best Advice for New Parents: 9 Tips To Remember - Baby Chick

 It may not seem like it now, but your tiny, snuggly baby will one day leave your arms and walk, run, and climb all over the house.
 One thing I wish I had done was to take more pictures and videos of myself holding my baby.
 Don’t get me wrong, I have plenty of pictures and videos of him.
 But I don’t have as many WITH him.

 Much of this was related to my self-esteem during that period.
 I didn’t feel I looked my best, so I refused to be in many pictures.
 Now I realize the messy bun and the dark under-eye circles perfectly encapsulated those first weeks and months as a new parent.
-Don’t be afraid to be in the picture.
+Give yourself permission to be in the picture.
 You will love looking back at them one day.
 I promise!

 The first few weeks and months of being a new parent will be stressful.
-You know this, and knowledge is power!
+Knowing this ahead of time can help you give yourself more grace during those difficult moments.
 Remember that everything is a phase, although some sleepless nights seem endless.
 It feels like forever when you’re in it, but it will pass.
 Some days will be more challenging than others, but remember that every day gets easier as you get into a routine.
 You are becoming a better parent every day.
 Be patient with yourself and ask for help when you need it.

 If you compare your baby to other babies, you miss out on what makes your baby special.
 You might see on social media that your childhood friend’s baby is sleeping through the night or your cousin’s baby is sitting up unassisted.
 This could make you feel worried about your baby.